How to Setup and Secure UniFi VLAN

 Assign devices to VLANs in UniFi Network

-We have created all necessary rules to block inter-VLAN traffic, so all we need to do now is assign our devices to the correct VLAN in UniFi network.
+We have created all necessary rules to block inter-VLAN traffic, so all we need to do now is assign our devices to the correct VLAN in UniFi Network.
 For wired devices, we can assign a network to the port on the switch.
 And for the wireless devices, we will need to create a separate SSID.

-Assign Port Profiles to Switch Ports
+Assign VLAN to Switch Port

 Tip